fatkhank/laravel-queryget/README.md

 Route::get('users', 'UserController@index');
 ```

-## With QueryGet you can do these:
+## With QueryGet you can do these requests:
 ### Select attribute or relation:
 * /users?props[]=name
 ```json